StaysExperiencesEventsServicesReal Estate

 Using Cards in Watamu

 American Express is accepted almost nowhere in Watamu.
-Leave it at home — it will not help you here.
+Leave it at home.

 Even at places that accept cards, always carry cash as a backup.
 Card machines rely on mobile data connections, and they go offline more often than you might expect.
-If the WiFi is down or there is a network issue, you are paying in cash whether you planned to or not.
+If the network is down, you are paying in cash whether you planned to or not.

-Some restaurants and shops add a 2–3% surcharge for card payments to cover their processing fees.
-This is common and generally non-negotiable.
-Contactless and NFC payments (Apple Pay, Google Pay) are growing in Kenya but are not yet universal in Watamu — do not count on tap-to-pay.
+Some restaurants and shops add a 2 to 3% surcharge for card payments to cover their processing fees.
+This is common and generally non negotiable.
+Contactless and NFC payments (Apple Pay, Google Pay) are growing in Kenya but are not yet universal in Watamu.

 How Much Cash to Carry